adiikulkarni/FairPlay/README.md

 ## Deploying on Render

-The root `render.yaml` is configured for Render's free tier.
-It provisions:
+The project already includes a root `render.yaml` for a Render Blueprint deployment.

-- `fairplay-user-service` as a free web service
-- `fairplay-venue-service` as a free web service
-- `fairplay-api-gateway` as a free web service
-- `fairplay-frontend` as a free web service

-Local development still uses Eureka.
-The free Render deploy skips Eureka and wires services together with each service's public `RENDER_EXTERNAL_URL`, because Render does not offer free private services.

-Before the first deploy, provide these Render environment variables when prompted:
+Before the first deploy, provide database credentials for these variables:

 ```text
 USER_DB_URL=jdbc:postgresql://<your-neon-host>/<fairplay_user_db>?sslmode=require